Healing PTSD with Yoga

 - Learn more about therapeutic yoga with Dr. Arielle Schwartz

 Connect to this post?
-This included an excerpt from my book, The Complex PTSD Workbook, now available on Amazon!
+The Complex PTSD Workbook, now available on Amazon!
 Click here to check it out and increase your toolbox for healing.
 Whether you are a client or a therapist this book will offer a guided approach to trauma recovery.

 About Dr. Arielle Schwartz